 Men's Shoe Women's Shoe

-About the Reviewer: Chris Virk-Brown currently works at Tennis Express on the Content Marketing team.
-He previously played at Neumann University and coached at the collegiate level for 3 years.
-He is an active USTA League and Tournament player.
+About the Reviewer: Sam Jones currently works at Tennis Express on the Content Marketing team.
+He previously played at Southwestern University, taught tennis for 10+ years and earned his USRSA Master Racquet Technician Certification in 2011.
+He is an active NTRP 5.0 League and Tournament player.